ubisoft/vulnmine/docs/Develop.md

 ```

-To run directly in the source code repository:
+To run directly as a module in the source code repository:
 ```bash
 cd ~/src/git/vulnmine-pub
 python -m vulnmine --help